Glossary

 ### HOT\_THRESHOLD\_HOURS

-The minimum number of hours *within* `HOT_WINDOW_HOURS` that a node must be continuously present to qualify as hot and receive its Soulbound NFT.
+The minimum number of hours *within* `HOT_WINDOW_HOURS` that a node must be present as a peer to qualify as hot and receive its Soulbound NFT.
 Defaults to **72 hours**.

 In plain language: *"To become hot, a node must be seen by peers for at least `HOT_THRESHOLD_HOURS` hours during the last `HOT_WINDOW_HOURS` hours."*